 - a.
-In special flood hazard areas the Building Inspector shall determine the base flood elevation in the following order of precedence according to the data available: - i.
-In zone AE refer to the elevation data provided in the community's Flood insurance study and accompanying FIRM. - ii.
-In Zone A the Building Inspector shall obtain, review, and reasonably utilize any base flood elevation data available from any federal, state, or other source including data submitted for development proposals submitted to the community (i.e. subdivisions, site approvals).
-Where a base flood elevation is not available or not known for Zone A, the base flood elevation shall be determined to be at least 2 feet above the highest adjacent grade. - b.
-The Building Inspector's base flood elevation determination will be used as criteria for requiring in Zones A and AE that: - i.
-All new construction or substantial improvement of residential structures have the lowest floor (including basement) elevated to or above the base flood elevation; - ii.
-That all new construction or substantial improvements of non-residential structures have the lowest floor (including basement) elevated to or above the base flood elevation; or together with attendant utility and sanitary facilities, shall: - 1.
-Be flood proofed so that below the base flood elevation the structure is watertight with walls substantially impermeable to the passage of water; - 2.
-Have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy; and - 3.
-Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section. - c.
-All recreational vehicles placed on sites within Zones A and AE shall either: - i. be on site for fewer than 120 consecutive days, - ii. be fully licensed, on wheels or jacking system, attached to the site only by quick disconnect type utilities and security devices, and have no permanently attached additions, or
+In special flood hazard areas, the Building Inspector shall determine the 100 year flood elevation in the following order of precedence according to the data available: - (i) In zone AE refer to the elevation data provided in the community's Flood insurance study and accompanying FIRM. - (ii) In Zone A the Building Inspector shall obtain, review, and reasonably utilize any 100-year flood elevation data available from any federal, state, or other source including data submitted for development proposals submitted to the community (i.e. subdivisions, site approvals). - (iii) In zone AO the flood elevation is determined by adding the elevation of the highest adjacent grade to the depth number specified on the FIRM or if no depth number is specified on the FIRM at least 2'. - b.
+The Building Inspector's 100-year flood elevation determination will be used as criteria for requiring in zones A and AE that: - (i) All new construction or substantial improvement of residential structures have the lowest floor (including basement) elevated to or above the 100-year flood elevation;

-- iii. meet all standards of this ordinance and the elevation and anchoring requirements for Manufactured Homes in this ordinance. - d. for all new construction and substantial improvements, fully enclosed areas below the lowest floor that are subject to flooding are permitted provided they meet the following requirements: - i. the enclosed area is unfinished or flood resistant, usable solely for the parking of vehicles, building access or storage; - ii. the area is not a basement; - iii. shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwater.
-Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria: a minimum of 2 flood openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.
+- (ii) That all new construction or substantial improvements of non-residential structures have the lowest floor (including basement) elevated to or above the 100-year flood level; or together with attendant utility and sanitary facilities, shall: - (iii) Be flood proofed so that below the 100-year flood elevation the structure is watertight with walls substantially impermeable to the passage of water; - (iv) Have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy; and - (v) Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section. - c.
+All recreational vehicles placed on sites within Zones A and AE shall either: - (i) be on site for fewer than 120 consecutive days, - (ii) be fully licensed and ready for highway use, or - (iii) meet all standards of Section 60.3 (b) (1) of the National Flood Insurance Program Regulations and the elevation and anchoring requirements for Manufactured Homes in paragraph (c) (6) of Section 60.3 - d. for all new construction and substantial improvements, fully enclosed areas below the lowest floor that are subject to flooding are permitted provided they meet the following requirements: - the enclosed area is unfinished or flood resistant, usable solely for the parking of vehicles, building access or storage; - (ii) the area is not a basement; - (iii) shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwater.
+Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria: a minimum of 2 openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.
 The bottom of all openings shall be no higher than one foot above grade.
 Openings may be equipped with screens, louvers, or other coverings or devices provided that they permit the automatic entry and exit of floodwater. - e.
-All manufactured homes to be placed or substantially improved within special flood hazard areas shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is at or above the base flood elevation; and be securely anchored to resist floation, collapse, or lateral movement.
+All manufactured homes to be placed or substantially improved within special flood hazard areas shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is at or above the base flood level; and be securely anchored to resist flotation, collapse, or lateral movement.
 Methods of anchoring may include, but are not limited to, use of over-the-top or frame ties to ground anchors.